-In 2014 a career aspiration came to fruition and I began teaching yoga and movement within a Partial Hospitalization Program for eating disorder recovery.
+In 2014 a career aspiration came to fruition and I began providing yoga, movement and contemplative practice groups within a Partial Hospitalization Program for eating disorder recovery.
 I received a certification to provide Mindfulness-based Yoga for Eating Disorders from the Inner Door Center’s excellent, in-depth training program.

 For more about my work with chronic pain and eating disorders, click here.

-In high school, I helped out with the school’s football team.
-Working with athletes again had always stayed in the back of my mind.
-In 2015, I finally got the opportunity.
-I was invited to join the coaching staff providing yoga for the Phoenix College football team.
-I enjoy crafting a unique yoga practice that applies to the specific needs of the athletes.
+In 2015, I was invited to join the coaching staff providing mindfulness-based yoga for the Phoenix College football team.
+I’ve enjoyed crafting a unique yoga practice that applies to the specific needs of the athletes.

 I am passionate about my work with a wide variety of people — office workers, athletes, parents, retirees — anyone seeking movement for wellness.

 I have a ceaseless interest in the sciences and art of movement as it relates to yoga and Pilates and also draw from other movement methods and studies.
 I leave room personally and professionally to keep learning and evolving.
 I design my classes and sessions with clients to honor the natural design of the human body in front of me and to explore movement in a way that is enjoyable, supportive and meaningful.
 I also very much value what yoga and mindful movement allow us to discover about ourselves — body, mind, heart, soul, the world around us, and how it all connects.

 I live in Phoenix with my husband and four rescue dogs, Kona, Nala, Priya and Jaiya.
 I am a lover of animals and advocate for their well-being.
 Occasionally I offer yoga donation classes to raise money for animal rescue groups.
 Like my Facebook page for any schedule updates.